Pope Francis’ Global Compact on Education Postponed to October

 To try to contain spread of the virus, public authorities have imposed severe restrictions in various areas, curtailing travel plans and public events.

 The education pact, which Pope Francis said last month is an appeal to rebuild a “village of education” that “must be revolutionary” and aims to overcome “division and antagonism,” was to take place on May 14 with a series of complimentary events May 10-17.
 It will now be held Oct.
 11-18 and the Pact signed Oct.
-15. The event will bring together representatives of religions, international bodies and the various humanitarian institutions, of the academic, economic, political and cultural world.
+15. The event will bring together educators, representatives of religions, international bodies and the various humanitarian institutions, of the academic, economic, political and cultural world.

 The announcement follows the postponement on March 1 of Pope Francis’ “Economy of Francesco” meeting in Assisi, which was postponed for the same reason, moving from March 26-28 to Nov.
 21.